wayne987/tp/docs/DeveloperGuide.md

 **Use case: Edit a daily weight record**

 **MSS**
-1. User requests to edit a weight record.
-2. User inputs the index of the record and weight.
+1. User inputs the index of the record and the new weight with the edit command.
-3. User sees the newly edited weight record of the day.
+2. User sees the newly edited weight record of the day.

     Use case ends.